-Net profit attributable to owners of the Company decreased by approximately 35.3% from approximately RMB332.4 million for FY2020 to approximately RMB215.2 million for FY2021.
-This was primarily due to the followings:
+Net profit attributable to owners of the Company increased by approximately 100.4% from approximately RMB215.2 million for FY2021 to approximately RMB431.3 million for FY2022.
+This was primarily due to, among other things, the followings:

-- although the Group's revenue recorded a growth of 11.7% or increased approximately by RMB243.1 million for FY2021, the gross profit decreased from approximately RMB681.5 million for FY2020 to approximately RMB637.4 million or by approximately 6.5% for FY2021 as the Group's profitability was negatively affected by, among other things, raw material and logistics related costs quickly soared to a high level during FY2021 and continued gross losses recorded by our Mexico factory; - (ii) sales and distribution expenses increased by 9.8% for FY2021 as compared to FY2020; - (iii) administrative expenses also increased by approximately 15.8% to approximately RMB333.6 million for FY2021, incurred primarily from the additional exchange losses incurred due to the appreciation of Chinese currency, increased headcount of administrative staff and increase in R&D expenses as discussed above; and - (iv) income tax increased by approximately 136% for FY2021 due to the increase in profit of certain subsidiaries.
+(i) the Group's revenue recorded a historical high with a growth of 24.7% or an increase of approximately RMB570.4 million for FY2022, the gross profit also increased from approximately RMB637.4 million for FY2021 to approximately RMB882.1 million or by approximately 38.4% for FY2022 and the Group's profitability and efficiencies improved as a result of, among other things, improvement of process automation and cost control initiatives;

+- (ii) sales and distribution expenses increased by 23.5% for FY2022 as compared to FY2021; - (iii) other income and gains increased significantly by approximately 2.8 times to approximately RMB80.3 million for FY2022, primarily due to the net exchange gain recorded as a result of the US dollars soaring against Renminbi during the year; - (iv) administrative expenses increased by approximately 5.8% to approximately RMB353.1 million for FY2022, which was incurred primarily due to the additional management bonus provided as discussed above; and - (v) income tax increased by approximately 97.0% for FY2022 due to the increase in taxable profits of certain subsidiaries.

-Basic earnings per share attributable to owners of the Company for FY2021 was approximately RMB21 cents (FY2020: approximately RMB33 cents).
+Basic earnings per share attributable to owners of the Company for FY2022 increased by 104.8% as compared to last year and was approximately RMB43 cents (FY2021: approximately RMB21 cents).